pelinski/ironproject-parking-threat/README.md

 Move your car with the arrow keys.
 Be careful with pedestrians and other cars.
 If you hit either of them, **game over**.
 If you get to park your car without crashing it, congrats! you **win**.

+## To do
+This game could be even better!
+Some ideas for further work:
++Fix te pedestrians: once the first pedestrian walks out the canvas, no second pedestrian comes :-( +Count collisions: the player looses after n collisions.
++Play again button: just calls game.init() again.

 ## License

 Please refer to `LICENSE.md`.